-These gorgeous titles below celebrate the art and animation of the Frozen films and are perfect gifts for the artist or Disney-lover you know!
+These gorgeous titles (below) celebrate the art and animation of the Disney Frozen films and are perfect gifts for the artist or Disney-lover you know!

 Nominated for and winning many accolades, including a Golden Globe and two Oscars for best animated film and best original song for Let It Go, this animated movie musical is a must-see!

-Whether you saw Frozen when it was first released or are catching up on the original story and songs before heading out for the new installment, it is absolutely worth watching!
+Whether you saw Frozen when it was first released or are catching up on the original story and songs before viewing the sequel, it is absolutely worth watching!

 Extend the Trend!